AngelikaWidz/Weather-Dashboard/README.md

 ## User Story

-AS A traveler
+AS A traveler \n
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
+I WANT to see the weather outlook for multiple cities \n SO THAT I can plan a trip accordingly \n

 ## Usage